-510. The Major Prophets
+510n.
+The Major Prophets

-This course will focus on one of the major prophets: Isaiah, Jeremiah, or Ezekiel.
+An exegetical study of one of the major prophets: Isaiah, Jeremiah, or Ezekiel.
 This course fulfills the exegetical requirement.
-Prerequisite: BSL 501.
+Prerequisite: BSL 501n.

-511. The Minor Prophets
+511n.
+The Minor Prophets

-A study of one or more books of the minor prophets, with special attention given to historical content and religious value for the contemporary church.
+An exegetical study of one or more books of the minor prophets, with special attention given to historical content and religious value for the contemporary church.
 This course fulfills the exegetical requirement.
-Prerequisite: BSL 501.
+Prerequisite: BSL 501n.

-512. Meggiloth
+512n.
+Meggiloth

 An exegetical study of one or more of the Meggiloth (Ruth, Esther, Daniel, Lamentations, Song of Songs).
 This course fulfills the exegetical requirement.
-Prerequisite: BSL 501.
+Prerequisite: BSL 501n.

-513. The Prophets
+513n.
+The Prophets

 A survey course on the books of the prophets, with special attention to the origin of prophecy and the different forms it took.
 An analogical study of prophecy in the ancient Near East and that of ancient Africa will be made.
-Prerequisite: BSL 501.
+Prerequisites: BSL 501n and an exegetical elective.

-514. Psalms
+514n.
+Psalms

-This exegetical study of the Book of Psalms will deal with a select number of Psalms, paying attention to their theologies and implications for the liturgies of the Black church.
-Prerequisites: BSL 501 and an exegetical elective.
+This exegetical study of the Book of Psalms will deal with a select number of Psalms, paying attention to their theologies and implications for the liturgies of the Black Church.
+Prerequisites: BSL 501n and an exegetical elective.

-515. Wisdom Literature
+515n.
+Wisdom Literature

 A close reading of biblical books such as Job, Proverbs, and Ecclesiastes, with special attention to the place of wisdom in the Bible, the ancient Near East, and ancient Africa.
-Prequisites: BSL 501 and an exegetical elective.
+Prerequisites: BSL 501n and an exegetical elective.

-520. Histories of Ancient Israel and Judah
+520n.
+Histories of Ancient Israel and Judah

 This course is designed to familiarize the student with issues in reconstructing the histories of ancient Israel and Judah from their beginnings to the Roman period.
 Particular attention will be given to biblical passages and extrabiblical materials from ancient Africa and the ancient Near East as they relate to these issues.
 Special attention will also be given to the debates within Hebrew canon scholarship about these issues.
-Prerequisites: BSL 501 and an exegetical elective.
+Prerequisites: BSL 501n and an exegetical elective.

-521. Black Peoples and Personalities in and of the Bible
+521n.
+Black Peoples and Personalities in and of the Bible

 This course examines Black peoples and personalities of the biblical world as they appear in the Bible and in extrabiblical literature, both ancient and modern.
 Special attention is given to the roles of racist ideology and hermeneutics in the history of the interpretation of the Bible with reference to Black people in both ancient and modern times.
-Prerequisites: BSL 501 and an exegetical elective.
+Prerequisites: BSL 501n and an exegetical elective.

-522. Seminar: Women and the Hebrew Canon
+522n.
+Seminar: Women and the Hebrew Canon

 This seminar explores subjects such as the portrayals of women in the biblical text, the historical and sociological questions of women in the ancient world, feminist/womanist biblical scholarship, and the roles of androcentric and misogynist interpretations in the history of interpretation of the Bible with reference to women in both ancient and modern times.
-Prerequisites: BSL 501 and an exegetival elective.
+Prerequisites: BSL 501n and an exegetical elective.

-523. Problems in the History, Literature, and Religion of Israel
+523n.
+Problems in the History, Literature, and Religion of Israel

 This course will take the form of a seminar and will deal with various topics of current scholarship.
 Topics will be announced a semester in advance.
-Prerequisites: BSL 501 and an exegetical elective.
+Prerequisites: BSL 501n and an exegetical elective.

-528. Apocalypticism and Other Early Jewish Literature
+528n.
+Apocalypticism and Other Early Jewish Literature

-A study of Jewish Apocalypses and other writings from about 300 B.C.E.-100 C.E. which are not in the Hebrew canon, such as Enoch and Jubilees.
+A study of Jewish apocalypses and other writings from about 300 B.C.E. - 100 C.E. which are not in the Hebrew canon, such as Enoch and Jubilees.
 Emphasis is on theological and literary motifs, their relations to the history of the Jewish people, and their meaning for early Christianity.
-Prerequisites: BSL and an exegetical elective.
+Prerequisites: BSL 501n and an exegetical elective.